morrownr/8812au-20210820/README.md

 #### OpenWRT

 > [!WARNING]
-> OpenWRT is _not_ supported.
+> OpenWRT is _not_ supported with this driver.

-OpenWRT provides drivers for USB WiFi adapters.
+OpenWRT provides drivers for USB WiFi adapters, modules and M.2 and PCIe cards.
-OpenWRT provided drivers include support for the MT7921au (AXE3000), MT7612u (AC1200), MT7610u (AC600) chipsets.
+OpenWRT provided drivers include support for the MT7925 (BE6500), MT7921au (AXE3000), MT7612u (AC1200), MT7610u (AC600) chipsets.
-It is a challenge to use Realtek based adapters that use out-of-kernel drivers with OpenWRT so it is strongly advised to use the already supported chipsets.
+It is a challenge to use Realtek out-of-kernel drivers with OpenWRT so it is strongly advised to use the already supported chipsets.

 ### Compatible Devices